core-wg/cf-reg-update/draft-fossati-core-cf-reg-update.md

 {:numbered="false"}

 Thank you
+Amanda Baber,
 Carsten Bormann,
 Francesca Palombini
 and
 Marco Tiloca
-for your reviews and comments.
+for your reviews, comments, suggestions and fixes.